Update: Frontpoint now has monthly contracting and has dropped their Protection plan.

 Enough of that Maya Angelou “we are more alike than unalike, my friends” noise.
 What are the biggest differences between Lifeshield and Frontpoint’s security systems?

 - Professional monitoring: while all of Frontpoint’s systems include 24/7 professional monitoring, Lifeshield gives you the option to self-monitor.

-- Cancellation fees: if you want to cancel your Frontpoint contract before it ends, you’ll need to pay 80% of the remainder, while Lifeshield’s cancellation fees are negotiated with your sales person.
+- Cancellation fees: if you want to cancel your Frontpoint contract before it ends, you won’t have to pay any cancellation fees, while Lifeshield’s cancellation fees are negotiated with your sales person.

-Clearly, Frontpoint’s systems are less flexible than Lifeshield’s, but they do come with 24/7 professional monitoring and a bunch of other great features.
-It’s too soon to pick a winner, so let’s talk about what you get with each system.
+Clearly, Frontpoint’s systems are more flexible than Lifeshield’s, but it’s too soon to pick a winner, so let’s talk about what you get with each system.